mindscan-de/BrightFlux/README.md

 better solution.
 Therefore giving it some time to mature, saves a lot of effort in the long run.

 This whole thing is going through a permanent dogfooding phase.

+## So what's not included but implemented?

+* Non published - proof of concept - tokenize binary log file
+* Non published - proof of concept - tokenize from data frame
+  * DataSource tokenizer based on a data frame and a hard-coded predefined/selected column which is further tokenized
+  * This can also copy content (column values) of the parent data frame to the new tokenized frame.

 ## Planned Features